Mallspråket för calibre

 * program: a = if field('series') then 'foo' else 'bar' fi; a

-As a last example, this program returns the value of the series column if the book has a series, otherwise the value of the title column:
+For example, this program returns the value of the series column if the book has a series, otherwise the value of the title column:

 program: field(if field('series') then 'series' else 'title' fi)